-Organizations are becoming increasingly dependent on information technology, but they rarely have the experience and expertise to implement and maintain modern IT solutions on their own.
+Organizations are becoming increasingly dependent on information technology, but they rarely have the experience and expertise to implement and maintain modern IT solutions independently.

 A partnership with a managed services provider (MSP) seems like the most obvious solution, but there’s a lot of conflicting information floating on the web that suggests otherwise.

-While it’s true that some legitimate downsides associated with outsourcing to an MSP exist, there are also many myths that don’t at all reflect reality, and we’re here to dispel them.
+While it’s true that some legitimate downsides associated with outsourcing to an MSP exist, many myths don’t at all reflect reality, and we’re here to dispel them.

 Myth #1: Outsourcing Is More Expensive than Doing Everything Internally

 Many decision-makers worry that outsourcing to an MSP would drain their limited IT budgets.
-Their reasoning is often based on a flawed assumption that in-house IT, while requiring a huge CapEx investment, doesn’t have any significant OpEx costs associated with it.
+Their reasoning is often based on a flawed assumption that in-house IT while requiring a vast capital expenditure (CapEx) investment, has no significant operational expenditure (OpEx) costs.

 That’s, of course, not true at all.
-In fact, a major part of the costs associated with in-house IT is related to the OpEx aspect, and it includes everything from the electricity bill to day-to-day maintenance, backups, and other administrative tasks, which have to be performed by someone knowledgeable and experienced (meaning expensive to employ).
+Most of the costs associated with in-house IT are related to the OpEx aspect.
+It includes everything from the electricity bill to day-to-day maintenance, backups, and other administrative tasks, which must be performed by someone knowledgeable and experienced (meaning expensive to employ).

 Myth #2: MSPs Make Their Customers Less Secure

-A lot has been said and written about third-party data breaches recently, which happen when important data is stolen from a third-party vendor or when the vendor’s access rights are used to infiltrate protected systems.
+Much has been said and written about third-party data breaches, which happen when vital data is stolen from a third-party vendor or when the vendor’s access rights are used to infiltrate protected systems.

-According to a report released by SecureLink and Ponemon Institute, a data breach caused by a third party is something 51 percent of organizations have experienced already, so it’s not like there isn’t anything to worry about.
+According to a report released by SecureLink and Ponemon Institute, a data breach caused by a third party is something 51 percent of organizations have already experienced.
+So, businesses must remain vigilant.

 Myth #3: Organizations That Outsource Lose Control Over Their IT

 Most organizations rely on their IT infrastructure, so the mere thought of depending on a third party when it comes to its management may be daunting, to say the least.
 What if the MSP goes out of business?
-What if they suddenly experience a major outage and become unable to provide their services?
+What if they suddenly experience a significant outage and cannot provide services?

-These and other questions are what many small business owners think about when deciding whether outsourcing to an MSP is a good idea, and they are 100 percent legitimate.
-That’s why all reputable MSPs clearly define the level of service customers can expect, as well as the metrics by which that service is measured, in a service-level agreement (SLA).
+These and other questions are what many small business owners think about when deciding whether outsourcing to an MSP is a good idea and whether they are 100 percent legitimate.
+That’s why all reputable MSPs clearly define the level of service customers can expect and the metrics by which that service is measured in a service-level agreement (SLA).

-A strong SLA provides a satisfactory level of control, and organizations are free to increase it further by maintaining an internal IT team to manage certain aspects of day-to-day operations and, if necessary, step in when the MSP fails to meet the SLA.
+A robust SLA provides a satisfactory level of control.
+Organizations are free to increase it further by maintaining an internal IT team to manage certain aspects of day-to-day operations and, if necessary, step in when the MSP fails to meet the SLA.

 Myth #4: Providers of Managed Services Target Only Large Enterprises

 Small and medium-sized businesses sometimes don’t take advantage of managed services because they believe that MSPs are interested only in partnerships with large enterprises.
-It’s possible that this myth stems from the fact that enterprises and large organizations, in general, have historically been among the first to embrace innovative business practices.
+This myth may stem from the fact that enterprises and large organizations, in general, have historically been among the first to embrace innovative business practices.

-Today, all organizations are required to embraced digitalization to maintain their ability to compete, and they have a limited set of resources to work with.
-MSPs are more than happy to help them meet their IT needs, however complex or straightforward they may be.
+Today, all organizations must embrace digitalization to maintain their ability to compete, and they have a limited set of resources to work with.
+MSPs are more than happy to help them meet their IT needs, however complex or straightforward.